3 people hospitalized after massive fire engulfs St. Albert seniors' residence | CBC News

 Police officers were called to assist firefighters around 8 p.m., St. Albert RCMP said in a news release.
 Police blocked off nearby roads and helped residents evacuate the building.

-RCMP said residents were transported by bus to a muster point in the Costco parking lot.
-Police said the St. Albert Alliance Church has opened its doors to Citadel Mews residents until others arrangements can be made.
+Residents were transported by bus to a muster point in the Costco parking lot, RCMP said.
+The St. Albert Alliance Church has opened its doors to residents until others arrangements can be made.

 Sinclair said residents and staff were brought to a local hotel and Alberta Health Services is assisting evacuees with medication needs.
 Staff will determine if alternate accommodation is required for some residents.

 Fire crews from St. Albert, Morinville, Spruce Grove, Edmonton and Strathcona County all helped at the scene.
-A spokesperson for Edmonton Fire Services said some of its firefighters assisted St. Albert Fire Services with the blaze.
+A spokesperson for Edmonton Fire Services said some of its firefighters assisted with the blaze.

 According to the Christenson Communities website, the two Citadel Mews residences combined have about 175 units, though the site does not say how many are occupied.